zzzprojects/learn-orm/tutorials/visual-studio-code/settings-sync.md

 ## Real-Time Sync

-If you get this set up on two different instances of VS Code you can see that changing settings on one will update the settings on another in real-time.
+If you get this set up on two different VS Code instances, you can see that changing settings on one will update the settings on another in real-time.

 ## Conflicts